 2. What was your most comfortable home away from home?

 The place that will always feel like a second home is my aunt Jela’s in Belgrade.
 A large, cool, pre-war apartment on a shaded, hilly street in the town centre.
 We always stay with her and her son Sloba and husband Silja when we go back to Serbia.
 Each time I enter their place I am enveloped in familiar smells, sights and sounds: cold hallways, home cooking, wall tapestries, the chiming grandfather clock…

 You know it, it’s Ken.
 We’ve got a great travelling symbiosis by now, I take charge of planning before hand: research, booking, dreaming… he takes charge on the road: driving, navigation, etc. I ‘ve written about what I love about travelling with Ken here.

 4. What do you always pack?

 I am obsessed with not overpacking, so I usually start with a bigger pile that I edit down to the very basics.
-To me, there is a such a freedom in leaving as much as you can behind, I suppose that’s a state of mind too.
+To me, there is such a freedom in leaving as much as you can behind, I suppose that’s a state of mind too.
 Of the practical things I’ve learned never to leave without: rain gear, a knife, bottle opener, foldable cooler, safety pins, reading material & notebook, camera.
-With clothes I try to pick a mood or colour scheme, that way everything works together.
+With clothes I try to pick a mood or colour scheme (like black & white), that way everything works together.